dominant-strategies/quai-docusaurus/docs/participate/iron-age-testnet.md

 :::

 :::danger
 IMPORTANT NOTE FOR TESTNET MINERS: The Iron Age Testnet will support the creation of mining pools; however, our team at Dominant Strategies will not be maintaining or recommending any mining pools for this Testnet.
-Due to the way mining rewards are tracked and calculated, allocating your hashpower to a pool that you don’t control will lead to your mining rewards being earned by the pool operator.
+Due to the way mining rewards are tracked and calculated, allocating your hash power to a pool that you don’t control will lead to your mining rewards being earned by the pool operator.
 :::

 Learn how to start mining Quai in the [GPU miner documentation](../participate/mining/miner-overview.md).